Roger Addison: Early life

 Addison grew up in Trevethin, a suburb of Pontypool.
 He had five sisters and one brother.
 His father, James, was also a rugby player and played for Pontypool RFC and Newport RFC.
 Addison attended Twmpath Secondary School.

 Career

 Addison began his career with Pontypool RFC as a prop and represented Wales at youth level in a 9–6 victory against France in March 1964.
-Hr made his senior debut for Pontypool in the same month, as his side defeated Oxford 6–0.
+He made his senior debut for Pontypool in the same month, as his side defeated Oxford 6–0.
 In a match against Rugby Lions at William Webb Ellis Road on 5 November 1966 Addison, aged 21, broke his neck in a scrum collapse 15 minutes into the game and was paralysed from the neck down.
 As a result of the injury, Addison swallowed a piece of chewing gum that became stuck in his throat.
 Club doctor John O'Hanlon performed an emergency tracheotomy on Addison on the pitch.

 At the time of his injury, Addison had made 79 appearances for Pontypool and scored seven tries.